sumeetguptasf/assignment/Assignment.md

 - Discuss how ARC’s modules compare to your local LB4 code and decide which ones to adopt (e.g., replace custom user-service with ARC’s user-service, or keep your own). ✅ :: the arc user service is composite user - tenant based service, can be managed with multiple user in same tenant for single tenant systems , also it can handle multitenancy.
 The endpoints are already secured with JWT based tokens so simply using arc authentication and authorzation services with user-tenant service will make it work.
 Day 6:
 - Install the ARC authentication and authorization packages in store-facade (and/or user-service if relevant).✅
-- Configure them in the LB4 application: e.g., load ARC auth strategies for JWT, specify role checks in the façade endpoints.
+- Configure them in the LB4 application: e.g., load ARC auth strategies for JWT, specify role checks in the façade endpoints..✅
-- Restrict certain routes (e.g., product creation) to Admin or SuperAdmin using ARC’s decorators or metadata-based checks.
+- Restrict certain routes (e.g., product creation) to Admin or SuperAdmin using ARC’s decorators or metadata-based checks..✅
-- Test that calls without valid tokens or roles are blocked, confirming ARC’s built-in logic is engaged.
+- Test that calls without valid tokens or roles are blocked, confirming ARC’s built-in logic is engaged..✅ Day 7:
-Day 7:
 - Install ARC’s rate-limiter module in store-facade, configure it to use Redis or in-memory if needed.✅
 - Replace or enhance the LB4 sequence in store-facade with ARC secure sequences, ensuring rate-limit checks are automatically applied.✅